anqi-lu/elevate/README.md

 # Elevate

-Allows you to trade stocks and bitcoin through a simple, easy-to-use Facebook Messenger Chatbot.

-# Elevate

 Stocks/investments can be intimidating.
 This is a HackMIT project to get college students started with stocks!

 ## Setup